-So what is middleware all about and why the fuss?
-One definition of middleware is a network device which does something other than forward an IP packet onward along the best path to the packet's destination address.
-In other words, anything other than a router.
-Middleware units may intercept the packet and alter the header or payload of the packet, redirect the packet to be delivered to somewhere other than its intended destination, or process the packet as if it was addressed to the middleware device itself.
+Another possible definition of middleware adopts the perspective of the integrity of the end-toend model of Internet architecture [2].
+From this perspective, middleware is a class of network devices that do something other than forward or discard an IP packet onward along the next hop to the destination address of the packet - in other words, anything other than a packetswitching element that sits in the transmission path of the packet.
+With such an end-to-end definition of middleware, these middleware units may intercept the packet and alter the header or payload of the packet, redirect the packet to be delivered to somewhere other than its intended destination, or process the packet as if it were addressed to the middleware device itself.
+From this perspective, AAA, the DNS, and related services from our first definition are simply applications that traverse the network.